Meet the Changemakers

 Global Women’s Champion.

-One of the first women photographers to work for National Geographic, Annie Griffiths has traveled to more than one hundred countries during her long career.
+One of the first women photographers to work for National Geographic, Annie has traveled to more than one hundred countries during her career.
 When navigating any culture, Annie’s goal has been to share the vibrant tapestry of human experience.

 Cult Winery of the Year Founder.

 At 24, Jesse became America’s youngest lead winemaker.
 When a bottle of his wine, The Setting, went for a record $350,000 at the Napa Valley Wine Auction, the world took note.
 Today he makes magic at his own Aperture Cellars.

 Mattias Klum is one of the most eloquent defenders of global biodiversity.
 Whether addressing the World Economic Forum, the King of Sweden, or 2,500 students, Mattias brings his A-game and nobody leaves his show unchanged.